Elyon: ʽElyōn

-In Isaiah 14:13–14 ʽElyōn is used in a very mystical context in the passage providing the basis for later speculation on the fall of Satan where the rebellious prince of Babylon is pictured as boasting:
+In Isaiah 14:13–14, ʽElyōn is used in a very mystical context in the passage providing the basis for later speculation on the fall of Satan where the rebellious prince of Babylon is pictured as boasting:

-But ’Elyōn is in other places firmly identified with Yahweh, as in 2 Samuel 22:14:
+In some cases, ʽElyōn is used in reference to Yahweh, such as in Psalm 97:9:

-Also Psalm 97:9: "For you, Lord [YHWH], are Most High [ʽelyōn] over all the earth; you are raised high over all the gods."

 Non-biblical use

-Sfire I Treaty

-Outside of the Biblical texts the term "Most High" occurs seldom.
+Outside of the Biblical texts, the epithet "Most High" occurs on several occasions.

+Sefire I Treaty

-The most controversial is in the earliest of three Aramaic treaty inscriptions found at al-Safirah 16 miles southeast of Aleppo.
+The most controversial of these uses outside the Bible is in the earliest of three Aramaic treaty inscriptions found at al-Safirah 16 miles southeast of Aleppo.